Canada-Alberta Job Grant

 Up to $300,000 per year

-The Canada-Alberta Job grant is a training program that can help employers cover training costs for current or future employees.
+The Canada-Alberta Job grant is a training program that can help cover training costs for current or future employees.
 To receive funding, employers are required to contribute to one-third of the total training costs for a trainee.
 If the application is approved, the Government of Canada will cover the rest of the costs with a cap of $10,000 per trainee and a cap of $300,000 per year.
 If hiring and training an unemployed Albertan, up to 100% of training costs could be covered, with a cap of $15,000 per trainee.

-Applications are submitted by the employer on behalf of the employee, please visit the Canada Alberta Job Grant Applicant Guide for more information.
+Applications are submitted by the employer on behalf of the employee.
+See the Canada Alberta Job Grant Applicant Guide for more information.

 This grant is right for you if: